Arkime Parliament

 Notifiers

 Configure services to send alerts here.
 Currently, you can configure Slack, Email, and Twilio (SMS) alerts.
-You can select which type of alerts each notifer alerts on.
+You can select which type of alerts each notifier alerts on.
 Update, delete, or test an alert at any time.

 Want to contribute to Parliament?
 Found an issue?